lucianosarno/llms-benchmarks-costs-parser/README.md

 *   Scrapes all available benchmark links from the main Vals.ai benchmarks page.
 *   Visits each benchmark page to extract detailed model data.
+*   Uses Selenium to dynamically load and capture all available benchmark entries on each page, ensuring comprehensive data collection beyond initial view limits.
 *   Parses Model Name, Company (from SVG icon filename), Accuracy, Cost Input, Cost Output, and Latency for each model.
 *   Stores the collected data in a structured JSON format.
 *   Includes a timestamp for when the data was last updated.